taboca/browser-adaptation-dynamic-theme/README.md

 This dynamic theme adapts to web sites and apps or fixed bars.

-## What it shows
+## What it shows and what is aimed at:

-How to use the dynamic theme API.
+* How to use the dynamic theme API.
+* A reflection about the notion of a browser adapting to site contents.
+* Collecting user experience data and expand the discussion.

 ## Related